New Skoda Octavia unveil on August 9

 It's lighter as well; 102kg less than its tubby forebear.
 If you want some completely unrelated cultural context, that's roughly the weight of George Foreman when he fought Muhammad Ali in the 70s for the heavyweight championship of the world.

 So engines powering this sans-Foreman Octavia should be able to perform well - better than the last model's entry-level engines (they struggled with the heft).
-For the new Octavia, there's a 1.6-litre diesel GreenLine version emitting just 89g/km of CO2, along with three other diesel units and four petrols running all the way up to a 177bhp 1.8-litre TSI.
-You get the option of manual or DSG transmissions, and Skoda is working on all-wheel-drive versions too.
+For the new Octavia, expect a 2-litre TDI diesel motor, along with a 177bhp 1.8-litre TSI petrol engine.
+We should get the option of manual or DSG transmissions.
 Oh, and there's an Octavia RS "in the pipeline", which we hope is the understated gem its predecessor was...

 There are some electronic nannies in the shape of an Adaptive Cruise Assistant, Light Assistant, Parking Assistant, and a future ‘traffic-sign recognition' pack just like the new S-Class's, along with keyless entry, a panoramic sunroof, touchscreen infotainment systems and loads of practicality; stuff like an ice-scraper built inside the filler cap, a warning vest holder, rubbish bin and other storage bays.

 It will only be unveiled next month, with launch scheduled for later this year.
 Fancy it?
 Or are your badge pretentions just too strong to sway from an actual VW?